Wondering how to update a 90s house? Get decorating and renovation ideas for your 90s home update from this 90s home remodel before and after!

 Though it’s not a very big room, the layout makes it so comfortable for our family of six plus many friends.

-Marble countertops, marble tile backsplash, new shaker doors for the kitchen cabinets, and painted cabinet frames completed our kitchen makeover.
-The white cabinets and Carrara marble makes the room feel much more bright and modern.
+Marble countertops, marble tile backsplash, new shaker doors for the kitchen cabinets, painted cabinetry frames, and brass cabinet door hardware completed our kitchen makeover.
+The white cabinets and Carrara marble makes the entire space feel much more bright and modern.

 In the master bedroom, the new floors and paint were the only major projects.
 The ceilings were painted flat white (why, oh why, would anyone paint ceilings in satin creamy yellow?!?!), and the walls were painted Behr Cameo White in eggshell.

 When we found out we were expecting baby no. 4, I knew I wanted a serene getaway to enjoy with her.
 Behr Sweetheart on the walls and a slew of DIY projects infused with love have made this the sweetest space… I can’t believe this little nugget turned two this summer!